* Yen rallies but rebound may be temporary

 Earlier this month, BoJ governor Masaaki Shirakawa said he will step down on March 19, weeks ahead of schedule, allowing Abe to appoint a chief who is more amenable to making drastic policy changes to get Japan out of deflation.

 Expectations that the BoJ will aggressively ease monetary policy have driven the yen lower in recent months.

-The euro, at current prices, is down about 2.03 percent against the dollar this week, the worst week since July 8, according to Reuters data.
+At current prices, the euro is down about 2.01 percent against the dollar this week, the worst week since July 8, according to Reuters data.